QuantumCoreDev/Axion/How_It_Works.md

-# How Axion Elite Works
+# How Axion Works

-Axion Elite is a real-world Arduino-powered hardware kit designed to simulate key experiments in quantum physics using light, sensors, and basic optics.
+Axion is a real-world Arduino-powered hardware kit designed to simulate key experiments in quantum physics using light, sensors, and basic optics.
 Here's how each core module works in practice:

 ---